 Quantitative easing is ‘an unconventional monetary policy in which a central bank purchases government securities or other securities from the market in order to lower interest rates and increase the money supply’.
 This promotes increased lending and liquidity to ‘boost the economy’.
 However, when short-term interest rates are around 0% and lending reaches a peak, the demand-pull inflation occurs; when the demand for goods and services increase faster than the economy’s production capacity.

 More and more money is printed every day

-Furthermore, countries like the United States print as many banknotes as they need to create a greater supply of money, and with a fixed amount of goods, this again causes inflation.
+Furthermore, countries like the United States print as many banknotes as they need to create a greater supply of money.
+And with a fixed amount of goods, this again causes inflation.
 This is deliberately done to get inflation between 2-3%.
 Central banks believe that an inflation rate around 2-3% is healthy for the economy and stimulates markets to operate more efficiently.
-On the other hand, one of the major side effects of continuous rising inflation includes higher loan rates in the long run, which translates into higher living expenses with lower capital value.
+On the other hand, one of the major side effects of continuous rising inflation includes higher loan rates in the long run.
+And it translates into higher living expenses with lower capital value.

 Inflation is higher than salary growth